SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/TechReview.rst

 ~~~~~~~~~~~~~

 .. docnote::
-    Is the grammar still correct?
+    Is the grammar still correct? [...]

+    Presumably, with the new function declaration syntax coming,
+    tuple patterns will no longer need to support default arguments.
+    Therefore, we should remove the 'pattern-initializer' alternative
+    from the tuple-pattern-element production rule, correct?

 .. langref-grammar